The Holst Spin Foam Model via Cubulations: Introduction

 Of course, we also need to introduce an IR and UV regulator in the form of a finite cell decomposition.
 Two observations lead us to depart from the usual SFM approach where one works with simplicial cell complexes.
-The first is the result \cite{6h} which demonstrates that current semiclassical states used in LQG do not assign good classical behaviour to the volume operator \cite{8d} of LQG unless the underlying graph has cubic topology.
-Since the volume operator plays a pivotal role for LQG as it defines triad operators and hence the dynamics, this is a first motivation to consider cubic triangulations of the four manifold, also called ``cubulations''.
-Notice that any four manifold can be cubulated and that within each chart of an atlas the cubulation can be chosen to be regular (see e.g. \cite{8d} and references therein).
+The first one is the result \cite{6h} which demonstrates that current semiclassical states used in LQG do not assign good classical behaviour to the volume operator \cite{8d} of LQG unless the underlying graph has cubic topology (see also \cite{6g,AQG}).
+Since the volume operator plays a pivotal role for LQG as it defines triad operators and hence the dynamics, this is a first motivation to consider cubic triangulations of the four manifold, which we coin ``cubulations'' (see for e.g \cite{9} and references therein).
+Note that the result of \cite{6h} implies that current spin foam models based on simplicial cell complexes do not admit the semiclassical states \cite{6f} as boundary states which could mean that the current models maybe have to be extended to more general triangulations.
 The second observation is that the original motivation for considering simplicial cell complexes in current SFM comes from their closeness to BF theory.
-BF theory is a topological QFT and therefore one would like to keep triangulation independence of the BF SFM amplitude.
+BF theory is a topological quantum field theory (TQFT) and therefore one would like to keep triangulation independence of the BF SFM amplitude.
 That this is actually true is a celebrated result in BF theory.
 In particular, in order to keep triangulation independence it is necessary to integrate the B field over the triangles $t$ of the tringulation and the F field over the faces $f$ bounding the loops in a dual graph \cite{9}.
-However, GR is not a TQFT and therefore the requirement to have triangulation independence is somewhat obscure.
+However, GR is not a TQFT and therefore the requirement to have triangulation independence is somewhat unclear.
 Of course it is natural if one wants to exploit the properties of BF theory but not if one takes a different route as we tend to do here.
 Hence, if we drop that requirement, then it is much more natural to refrain from considering the dual graph in addition to the triangulation.
-This also solves another issue:\\ Notice that the gauge group $SO(p,q)$ acts on the B field of BF theory by the adjoint action and on the connection $A$ underlying $F$ in the usual way.
-The question is where the gauge transformation acts on the discretised variables $B(t),\;A(\partial f)$ (flux and holonomy).
-It would be natural to have the gauge group act at the barycentres of $t$ and at the starting point of the loop $\partial f$ which will be a vertex of the dual graph.
-However, notice that the vertices of the dual graph and the triangles are disjoint from each other, the edges of the graph are dual to the tetrahedra of the cell complex.
-Hence, {\it local} gauge invariance in discretised BF theory at the level of the action is not manifest and even less in Plebanski theory.
-In fact gauge invariance is related to the closure constraint in SFM which is a subtle issue as we will see in the next section.
-If one works just with a triangulation and drops the dual graph then gauge invariance issues are easy to take care of.
-Hence, it is motivated to work with a triangulation that maximally simplifies the Gaussian integral.
-As we will show, this again leads to cubulations.
-This also nicely fits with the framework of Algebraic Quantum Gravity \cite{AQG} which in its minimal version also is formulated in terms of algebraic graphs of cubic topology only.\\ \\ The architecture of this article is as follows: \\
+Working with cubulations also greatly simplifies the realization of gauge invariance in discrete models.
+In fact gauge invariance is related to the closure constraint in SFM which is a subtle issue, as we will see in the next section.
+If one works just with a triangulation and drops the dual graph then such issues are easy to take care of.
+Finally, the use of cubulations also fits nicely with the framework of Algebraic Quantum Gravity \cite{AQG} which in its minimal version also is formulated in terms of algebraic graphs of cubic topology only. \\